unlimitediw/DistributedSystemLearn/ScalableWebServices&ServerlessComputing.md

 ### Serverless
+> Serverless Computing
+* Trendy architecture that improves the agility of microservices
+* AWS Lambda, Azure Functions, APACHE OpenWhisk, Google Cloud Functions, etc.
+* Key idea: only instatiate a service when a user makes a request for that functionality

 > Serverless Startup
 * AWS Lambda
   * Define a stateless "function" to execute for each request
   * A container will be instatiated to handle the first request
   * The same container will be used until it times out or is killed(clean up)
   * Set multi containers for multi function for easy management and check
+  * Procedure:
+    * Request arrives, start a container
+    * Reuse that container for subsequent requests (Lambda Gateway)
+    * Start new container if user needs a different function
+    * Clean up old containers once not in use
 * Benefit
   * Simple for developer when auto scaling up
   * Pay for exactly what we use
   * Efficient use of resources(auto scale up and down based on requests)
   * Don't worry about relability/ server management at all
   * Prebuild in AWS
 * Drawbacks
   * Limited functionality(stateless-cotainer itselft not store memory/catch, limited programming language)
   * High latency for first request to each container
   * Some container layer overheads plus the lambda gateway and routing overheads
   * Potential higher and unpredictable costs.
+  * Difficult to debug / monitor behavior
+  * Security

 > Two ways to scale
 * Scale up(vertical)
   * Buy a bigger computer